nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 students' information without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. The application should work on both 32-bit and 64-bit environments.
-5. The application should responses within 3 seconds.
+5. The application should respond within 3 seconds.
 6. The user interface should be intuitive enough for users who are not IT-savvy.
 7. The product is free of charge.